ingenio-se/github-repo-compare/questions/POST_ASSIGNMENT_ANSWERS.md

 ## Are there any significant web development-related skills that you possess that were not demonstrated in this exercise?
 If so, what are they?

-Backend Development: Experience with server-side technologies like Node.js, Express.js, and database management, which was not required for this frontend-focused assignment.
+Backend Development: Experience with server-side technologies, database management, DevOps, which was not required for this frontend-focused assignment.

 Advanced State Management: Skills in managing complex application states using tools like Redux or Context API, which weren't necessary for the scope of this project.

 Responsive Web Design: Although the project is responsive, it didn't fully demonstrate my skills in building highly responsive and mobile-first web designs.

 Authentication and Security: Knowledge in implementing user authentication and maintaining web security, which were not part of this project’s requirements.

+AI/ML services : Implement and design different tools in machine learning, supervised learning, unsupervised learning, deep learning, computer vision and NLP.